-The primary duties of the Air Monitor Unit Leader is to deploy air monitors to identified locations to test and record the quality of the air.
+The primary duties of the Air Monitor Unit Leader are to deploy air monitors to identified locations to test and record the quality of the air.
 They report information obtained from portable monitoring equipment back to the Public Safety Group Supervisor.
-Refer to Section 11 (11.6 Monitoring record).
+Refer to Section 11 Forms (11.5 Monitoring record).